Popular Films for Holy Week

 Famous chariot race scene

-Based on the novel by Nobel prize winning author, Pär Lagerkvist, this 1961, gripping motion picture portrays the life of the criminal Barabbas, after his release by Pilate on Passover.
-At the direction of Richard Fleisher, the movie is three hours long, and fairly filled with dark, brutality and never-ending suffering.
-Not known or acclaimed as sizably as Ben-Hur or The Robe, Barabbas is absorbing enough to enjoy as a holy week film for those who like this genre.
+Based on the novel by Nobel Prize-winning author, Pär Lagerkvist, this 1961, gripping motion picture portrays the life of the criminal Barabbas, after his release by Pilate on Passover.
+At the direction of Richard Fleisher, the movie is three hours long and fairly filled with dark, brutality and never-ending suffering.
+Not known or acclaimed as highly as Ben-Hur or The Robe, Barabbas is absorbing enough to enjoy as a holy week film for those who like this genre.
 One interesting bit of trivia is that the crucifixion scene was filmed during an actual eclipse.